mkhuda/go-lxrunoffline/README.md

 > Still on going development

 ## Prerequisite
 This package uses lxrunoffline to process some task.
 The basic requirements are just to install lxrunoffline into your Windows 10 machine.
-You the installation [here](https://github.com/DDoSolitary/LxRunOffline#install)
+You can follow the installation [here](https://github.com/DDoSolitary/LxRunOffline#install).
+Recommended to install using `Choco` method.

 ## Installing